Vues spectaculaires

 Équipements haut de gamme

-Charme traditionnelBormio is a resort with real history behind it.
-Set in the Italian Alps at the head of the Valtellina valley, this is a proper Alpine town - cobbled streets, centuries-old buildings, and a skiing pedigree that stretches back decades.
-It hosted the Alpine Ski World Championships in 1985 and 2005, and played a starring role at the Milano Cortina 2026 Winter Olympic Games.
-But Bormio isn't just about racing heritage.
+Charme traditionnelBormio is a resort in Italy with real history behind it.
+Set at the head of the Valtellina valley in the Italian Alps, this is a proper Alpine town: cobbled streets, centuries-old buildings, and a skiing pedigree that includes hosting the Alpine Ski World Championships and the men's downhill at the Milano Cortina 2026 Winter Olympics.
+But Bormio isn't defined by racing alone.
 It's a spa town at heart, with natural thermal springs that have drawn visitors since Roman times.
-That combination - serious mountain credentials and genuine relaxation - gives Bormio a character that's hard to replicate elsewhere.
+A combination of serious mountain credentials and relaxation gives the place a character that's hard to find elsewhere.

-Bormio is a resort with real history behind it.
-Set in the Italian Alps at the head of the Valtellina valley, this is a proper Alpine town - cobbled streets, centuries-old buildings, and a skiing pedigree that stretches back decades.
-It hosted the Alpine Ski World Championships in 1985 and 2005, and played a starring role at the Milano Cortina 2026 Winter Olympic Games.
-But Bormio isn't just about racing heritage.
+Bormio is a resort in Italy with real history behind it.
+Set at the head of the Valtellina valley in the Italian Alps, this is a proper Alpine town: cobbled streets, centuries-old buildings, and a skiing pedigree that includes hosting the Alpine Ski World Championships and the men's downhill at the Milano Cortina 2026 Winter Olympics.
+But Bormio isn't defined by racing alone.
 It's a spa town at heart, with natural thermal springs that have drawn visitors since Roman times.
-That combination - serious mountain credentials and genuine relaxation - gives Bormio a character that's hard to replicate elsewhere.
+A combination of serious mountain credentials and relaxation gives the place a character that's hard to find elsewhere.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.